0xissui/issui.github.io/index.md

 ## About Me

 Hey there!
-I'm issui, a web3 analyst.
-I focus on DeFi analytics, and more specifically on Ethereum, L2 Rollups, and Near.
+I'm issui, a Web3 analyst.
+I focus on DeFi analytics, on chains such as Ethereum, L2 Rollups, and Near.
 Thanks for checking out my page!

 ## Dashboards